sportstalk247/sdk-ios-swift/docs/index.rst

 **Parameters**

-- **conversationid** : (required) The conversation ID.
+- **conversationid** : (optional) The conversation ID.
 This must be a URL friendly string (cannot contain / ? or other URL delimiters).
 Maximum length is 250 characters.
 - **property** : (required) The property this conversation is associated with.
 It is any string value you want.
 Typically this is the domain of your website for which you want to use commenting, if you have more than one.
 Examples: ("dev", "uat", "stage", "prod", "site1.com", "site2.com")
 - **moderation** : (required) Specify if pre or post moderation is to be used
     - `pre` - marks the room as Premoderated